-The Course co-ordinator manages all aspects of an individual course or paper and is responsible for:
+The Course co-ordinator manages all aspects of an individual course or paper including:

-- 1. the syllabus, the scheme of lectures, the list of proposed tutorial topics and the course bibliography; - 2. arranging for the lectures for the course to be given (negotiating with all lecturers involved, booking rooms, sorting out timings that do not clash with other Archaeology and Anthropology courses); - 3. overseeing those who declare a willingness to tutor for the course, which may involve organising them into teams, and providing them with the course documentation.
+- 1. the syllabus and lecture programme - 2. the list of proposed tutorial topics (though these are for guidance only and individual tutors may vary what is suggested) and the course bibliography - 3. arranging for the lectures for the course to be given (negotiating with all lecturers involved, booking rooms, and sorting out timings that do not clash with other classes) - 4. providing tutors for their paper with relevant documentation